 If your mortgage agent licence expired less than two years ago, you can apply to have it reinstated.
 Please visit the pages below for more information:

-If your mortgage agent or broker licence expired more than two years ago, you must apply as a new mortgage agent to begin practicing again.
-Before you apply, you must complete a mortgage agent course within 24 months of this application.
+If your mortgage agent or broker licence expired more than two years ago, you must apply as a new mortgage agent level 1 to begin practicing again.
+Before you apply, you must complete an approved mortgage agent education program for a Mortgage Agent Level 1 licence within 24 months of this application.
 Your brokerage must initiate your application.
-Note that FSRA will not be accepting new applications between March 15 and March 31, 2023.
+Note that FSRA will only be accepting renewal applications between March 15 and March 31, 2024.
 Ensure to submit your application early.

 If your brokerage submits your renewal application by the March 31st deadline, you may continue to conduct business until FSRA makes a decision about your renewal.